 One of the major economic benefits of the MFA Visual Narrative program’s design is its low-residency model.
 Students are able to retain their permanent residence, current lifestyle and career through the fall and spring semesters, while maintaining our part-time course load online.
 The low-residency model does not require relocation to NYC for the duration of the program.
 Students are only required to attend three summer intensives at SVA in NYC from June through July.

-During the four fall and spring semesters, enrolled students can audit one SVA undergraduate or continuing education class tuition-free.
+During the four fall and spring semesters, enrolled students can audit one continuing education class tuition-free.
 Lab fees only must be paid.
-Department and instructor permission is required.
 SVA now offers a growing listing of online classes as well.
-Classes on Lynda.com will also be open to students at no charge.
+Classes on LinkedInLearning.com will also be open to students at no charge.

 SVA matching scholarships are available to full- and part-time graduate students, based on the student‘s financial need, as determined by the completion and submission of the FAFSA.
-Details here, under “Graduate.”
+Details here, under “Type of Aid”, “Graduate.”

 Once enrolled, students are eligible for other internal SVA and affiliated scholarships, grants and competitions, including the Alumni Scholarship supporting thesis development.
 As part of the SVA community, students also receive frequent communication about outside grants, residencies and competitions.